quantiaconsulting/amplicon_metagenomics/main_data_dir/Session1_Fastq_linux.md

 ### 7. Run MultiQC on a Directory

-Stay into the directory containing the raw fastq  files, then run:
+Stay into the directory containing the fastqc output files and then run:

 ```
 multiqc .